MountainGod2/homepage-config/README.md

  https://github.com/benphelps/homepage/

  Also included is `customtheme.css` showing how to further customize the colours.
- The easiest methods of using is likely either via a subfilter module in Nxinx (or similar), or a browser extenstion such as Stylus.
+ The easiest methods to use are likely either via a subfilter module in Nxinx (or similar), or with a browser extension such as Stylus.

  Ex.
  ```